unhm-programming-team/constitution/Draft.md

 1. If a member violates the political or sexual harassment sections of the conduct requirements, they may be unilaterally removed by agreement of the club president and vice president, but those officers must validate the circumstances first.
 1. If a member is believed to have violated another section of the conduct requirements, the board will consider the evidence and vote by majority whether to remove them.
 The evidence must show that the member violated a conduct requirement.

+**Section 5 - Adjuct Members**:

+Voted to implement adjunct membership in the Constitution at meeting 3, (7-0)

+1. Members from the UNH Durham Campus and students who have left UNH within the last 2 years may have adjunct membership.
+1. Adjunct members must follow the same conduct rules as regular members.
+1. Adjunct members shall have the same privilege of starting new projects on the team repository and recruiting collaborators.
+1. Adjunct members shall have the same privilege of joining existing projects and being included in them as much as feasible.
+1. Adjunct members shall not hold officer roles.

+**_Option_**:

+1. Adjunct members may not vote?

+**Section 6 - Faculty**:

+Voted to to implement Meeting 5

+1. The board shall vote on the faculty advisor.
+1. The new board shall re-approve the faculty advisor after taking office by majority.

+**_Option_**:

+1. Other faculty guests are welcome to collaborate with the club and offer assistance and guidance.
+1. Faculty led projects must get approval by board majority.
+1. Faculty collaboration must be approved by the president or vice president.

+**Section 7 - Nonmember Students**

+**_Option_**:

+1. Nonmember students shall be allowed only in general channels on the Discord, if they are not a distraction.

 ### Article IV - Officers

 _draft_